spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 ---
 title: "Kubernetes Dashboard"
 metaTitle: "Kubernetes Dashboard"
-metaDescription: "Kubernetes Dashboard Monitoring pack in Spectro Cloud"
+metaDescription: "Learn how to manage Kubernetes clusters and applications deployed in them by using the Dashboard Monitoring pack."
 hiddenFromNav: true
 type: "integration"
 hideToC: false